-Government set out that pilot HPMAs in English waters will be identified based on ecological, social and economic criteria, to select sites that provide the maximum biodiversity benefits while seeking to also maximise associated benefits and minimise impacts to sea users.
+The Government set out that pilot HPMAs in English waters will be identified based on ecological, social and economic criteria, to select sites that provide the maximum biodiversity benefits while seeking to also maximise associated benefits and minimise impacts to sea users.

 Pilot English HPMAs may be inside or outside of the existing MPA network, in inshore and offshore areas, recognising that HPMAs must be in the locations best able to deliver protection and recovery.

-Defra asked JNCC and Natural England, working with Cefas, the Marine Management Organisation (MMO), the Association of Inshore Fisheries and Conservation Authorities, and the Environment Agency, to identify potential locations for pilot English HPMAs.
+Defra asked JNCC and Natural England, working with Cefas, the Marine Management Organisation (MMO), the Association of Inshore Fisheries and Conservation Authorities (IFCA), and the Environment Agency, to identify potential locations for pilot English HPMAs.
 Third parties were also invited to propose locations for consideration as pilot English HPMAs to JNCC and Natural England based on ecological criteria.